vitessio/website/content/en/docs/user-guides/configuration-basic/create-cell.md

 There is also a cost to transferring data between zones and regions, and these costs can come into play when making decisions about how to layout the topology.

-The general recommendation for vitess is to map each cell to a zone.
+The general recommendation for Vitess is to map each cell to a zone.
 The main advantage of this approach is that it minimizes cross-zone data transfers to the extent possible, thereby minimizing cost.

 If an application must be deployed across regions, then you can create more cells in the newer region, one for each zone.